 - Attention deficit hyperactivity disorder (ADHD) was found in 8.9% of the preterm children and 2% of controls.

 - The children who had been the most premature were not necessarily those with the lowest scores.

 Although major disabilities have been reduced, the levels of disability tested in this study did not seem lower than those found in children born 10 or 20 years earlier, despite improvements in care of the newborn.

-Intrauterine growth restriction (IUGR) may be very important in terms of early growth of the brain, leading to poor IQ and developmental skills.
-Individuals who were born before 33 weeks' gestation continue to show noticeable decrements in brain volumes and striking increases in lateral ventricular volume into adolescence.
+IUGR may be very important in terms of early growth of the brain, leading to poor IQ and developmental skills.
+Individuals who were born before 33 weeks of gestation continue to show noticeable decrements in brain volumes and striking increases in lateral ventricular volume into adolescence.

 Emotional development - teens and beyond

-A study of 18 and 19 year-olds who were born before 33 weeks' gestation showed that they had different personalities from controls with increased neuroticism and decreased extraversion scores.
-This was more marked in females than males.
+A study of those aged 18 and 19 years who were born before 33 weeks of gestation showed that they had different personalities from controls with increased neuroticism and decreased extraversion scores.
+This was more marked in females than in males.

 A study of preterm children who had reached 19 to 22 years of age showed that they were, on average, shorter than their contemporaries, more likely to use prescription medicines and less likely to have attended higher education.

 Interventions to reduce the morbidity and mortality of preterm birth can be primary (directed to all women), secondary (aimed at eliminating or reducing existing risk), or tertiary (intended to improve outcomes for preterm infants).
 Most efforts so far have been tertiary interventions.